google/budget-protector/README.md

 # How to set-up
 1. Create a Google Ads script
+1. Set it to run every day early morning
 1. Copy all .gs files
 1. Modify configuration in config.gs
 1. Create a copy of this [spreadsheet](https://docs.google.com/spreadsheets/d/1FFFPRRnRs3AXbbJXPaa4ct_L13Rv8a3pA-hKQO4wH5M/edit?usp=sharing) then follow [How it Works](#how-it-works)